A Better World Learning Journey Story: Pricing, Sustainability, and Alignment

 There’s a lot more story in the middle — like our team fundraising by starting a marketplace for socially, environmentally, and ethically responsibly sourced goods, and selling magical milky-way infused cookies to raise funds — but that’s for another set of posts.

-I moved to India with this deep feeling, almost a calling: “We have to make this academic social emotional learning curriculum something that can work for anyone, anywhere.
+I moved to India with this deep feeling, almost a calling: “We have to make this kind of curriculum something that can work for anyone, anywhere.
 The only way to know we’re doing that is to actually test the content in very different environments.
 In person.”

 A lot of people told me I was nuts.
 I’ve gotten very used to hearing that, and it still happens today.
 I’m also very allergic to tree nuts, so I giggle a bit each time I hear it.
 I’m giggling now, too.
-I tend to laugh a lot.
+Maybe you are now as well.

 We started that summer by creating what we called content modules (like this or this, though on our first early early platform, and with a different vibe).
 In college, we always asked this question of “why did it take until now to start learning about the world in this deeper, structured, social change focused way!?”.
-These content / story modules were our attempt to start making the concepts K-12 ready.
+These curated content modules were our attempt to start making the concepts K-12 ready.
 Better World Story ready.
-Content that could work in any environment.
+Content that could work in any learning environment, especially for younger ages.

 Curated videos with our own ideas for lesson plans, discussion ideas, writing exercises, and more.
 We curated because we didn’t want to reinvent the wheel, and thought there were so many people creating content — let’s just curate it well.
 Let’s find the better world stories out there.